fBravoBravo/BizAwayTechChallenge/README.md

 ## Spinning up the server

-- Make sure to be using the specified node version (20.0.0 LTS).
+- Make sure to use the specified node version (20.0.0 LTS).
 - Add the API key (BizAway's endpoint API key) to the env file as specified in `.example.env`.
 - clone the project.
 - Run npm install in the root of the project.
 - Run `sudo npm run start`

-This steps will spin up the server and it will be ready to start recieving requests.
+These steps will spin up the server and it will be ready to start receiving requests.

 ## Running the tests

-- Spin up the server using the steps describe above.
+- Spin up the server using the steps described above.
 - Run `npm run test`

 ## Making calls to the API

 The is deployed in localhost using the port `3000`.
-To make calls to the api first add the `api` subdirectory to the query and then add the resoruce you want to access ( for this test there is only one resource `trips`).
+To make calls to the api first add the `api` subdirectory to the query and then add the resource you want to access ( for this test there are only one resource `trips`).

 Examples: